akbarijedi/wp-navasan/README.md

 ![Screenshot](wp-navasan.jpg)
 # WP-NAVASAN
 A WordPress widget to show latest Forex rates
+> you can adjust the price that you want ( increase or decrease )
 ### please get API key from http://navasan.tech (free for 120 req per month)

 ## Installation